amfoss/gitlit/README.md

 1. Fetches all data about a developer, once a developer signs-up.
 2. After analysing his previous contribution pattern, an complex algorithm rates the developer using smart metrics, and classifies him into interest groups.
 3. Based on his interests, and his skill in the given topic of interest, an ML-based matching algorithm matches it with most relevant projects
-4. The developer recieves relevant and interesting suggestions for projects, and issues.
+4. The developer recieves relevant and interesting suggestions for projects and issues.

 ### Discovery Panel to help projects